jasonlaubb/Nokararos-AntiCheat/docs/misc/faq.md

 Method 2: set command

 Run `-set modules/(module's toggle id)/punishment (punishment)` to set the punishment.

+## Why Matrix is not working

+Can you try:

+1. Deleting Matrix from your Realm's settings

+2. Downloading your realm's world to your device

+4. Removing Matrix from your world (if it exists)

+5. Adding latest Matrix version to your world

+6. Reuploading your world back to your realm

 ## How to select a player whose name contains whitespace(s)?